social-streets/the-slice/site-template/src/data/articles/peoples-army-suffragettes-victoria-park.md

   - "victoria-park"
 featuredImage: "/images/The-Peoples-Army-training-circa-1913.jpg"
 author: "tom-mcghie"
-excerpt: "As the Suffragettes began to use more radical tactics on their quest to change democracy - the West End was sacked in late 1912 - they started to encounter police repression, who saw them as a ‘threat to national security’."
+description: "As the Suffragettes began to use more radical tactics on their quest to change democracy - the West End was sacked in late 1912 - they started to encounter police repression, who saw them as a ‘threat to national security’."
 ---

 Nowadays Victoria Park is filled with peaceful picnickers and jolly joggers but, in a not too distant past, it was a training ground for a female-led armed militia.
 On 4 November 1913, the People’s Army had its first paramilitary assembly and gun drill in Victoria Park, led by suffragette Sylvia Pankhurst.